 My first daughter was born 3 days into summer but we live in Queensland, which is a pretty darn hot part of Australia.
 So my final week of work was spent with the cankles from hell and that was only spring.
 Such a relief to only have those last few weeks of sweltering heat to contend with.

-This time around I got to suffer the whole summer while pregnant but at least it’s during my not so horrible 2nd trimester.
+Second time around I got to suffer the whole summer while pregnant but at least it was during my not so horrible 2nd trimester.
 I feel for the ladies who spend the final several months of pregnancy through summer, especially surviving those last few weeks of pregnancy in extreme heats.
 Oh boy!

 So let’s embrace the summer pregnancy tips so you can enjoy being pregnant in summer a little more!!